Artist/Engineer

 Penhaligon’s mechanical arm (2021)

-In Build instore fabrication company commissioned this mechanical arm for Penhaligon’s.
+In-Build instore fabrication company commissioned this mechanical arm for Penhaligon’s.
 Built out of CNC’d brass, aluminium and a 3D printed hand driven by a timing belt mechanism.
 The arm was dressed and formed part of a Christmas display pop-up store in Selfridges London.

 CNC Machine (2018)